When diverse professionals are empowered to succeed the community as a whole prospers.

 Corporate & Foundation Partners

-The Council of Urban Professionals’ vision is to become the voice of diverse professionals and, through the delivery of talent development activities and compelling thought leadership, be a catalyst for the promotion of diverse professionals and women into positions of leadership.
+The Council of Urban Professionals’ vision is to become the voice of diverse professionals and, through the delivery of talent development activities and compelling thought leadership, be a catalyst for the promotion of diverse professionals and women into leadership positions.
 Our Corporate Partners seek to increase the leadership profiles and value of their employees.
-Join the growing list of blue chip organizations who are benefiting from their CUP partnership today.
-To become a corporate or foundation partner of CUP, please contact Melissa Fenton at 212-233-8950 or firstname.lastname@example.org.
+Join the growing list of blue chip organizations that are benefiting from their CUP partnership today.
+To become a corporate or foundation partner of CUP, please contact Melissa Fenton at 212-233-8950 or email@example.com.